 For more fine-grained control, certain course content such as files, pages, modules, or module items (but not assignments or discussions where students have participated) may be unpublished.
-As with the Navigation menu, unpublished items are also inaccessible to the instructor after the course concludes.
-This may be useful if you want students to be able to access most course content, but have select content that you prefer not to be accessed/shared in the future.
-The instructor may copy the course into another course to regain access to unpublished content.
+As with hidden Navigation menu links, unpublished items are also inaccessible to the instructor after the course concludes.

-Method 3: Restrict students from accessing entire course after end date
+Method 3: Restrict students from accessing entire course after term end date

-If an instructor would prefer the entire course and its course materials not be visible to students after the course end date:
+The term end date is the final date in the current semester as listed in the table above.
+If an instructor would prefer the entire course and its course materials not be visible to students after the term end date:

-Select the checkbox for ‘Restrict students from viewing course after end date’
+3. Select the checkbox for ‘Restrict students from viewing course after term end date‘.

-This option will completely remove the course from the student’s view in Past Enrollments.
+This option will completely remove the course from the student’s view in Past Enrollments after the end term date passes.
 Students will not see the course and will have no access to course materials or grades.
 Instructors will continue to be able to access the course in Past Enrollments.